 These are some of the most common types of newborn seizures:

 - Myoclonic seizures.
-In this type of seizure, muscle groups contract.
+In these types of neonatal seizures, muscle groups contract.
 The contractions can happen just once, or many times, repeatedly.
 They can be fast or slow, depending on the muscles involved.

 - Focal clonic seizures.
-This is when the baby’s arms, legs, trunk, or facial muscles move in a rhythmic, repetitive way.
+This is one form of focal seizures.
+It’s when the baby’s arms, legs, trunk, or facial muscles move in a rhythmic, repetitive way.
 The movements are almost always slow.

 - Focal tonic seizures.
 The baby’s eyes move in an abnormal way, or his body takes on an abnormal posture.
 His arms or legs may become stiff.
 This type of seizure usually lasts less than 20 seconds.

 - Atonic seizures.
-In this type of seizure, the baby goes limp because of a sudden loss of muscle control.
+When babies suffer neonatal seizures of this type, they go limp, because of a sudden loss of muscle control.

 - Epileptic spasms.
 These are rare, but they can have serious long-term consequences.
 They involve muscle spasms in the limbs, neck, or torso.

-Sometimes, newborn seizures are hereditary.
+Sometimes, neonatal seizures are hereditary.
 Other times, they’re the result of trauma during birth.
 When birth trauma is preventable, a medical mistake or medical malpractice is often to blame.

 Many infant seizures are caused by medical errors.
 If a doctor or other health care practitioner fails to monitor or respond appropriately to specific scenarios that happen during delivery, they may be considered negligent.